Parents as Teachers

 Homework

-Parents as Teachers includes a homework component:
+Parents as Teachers (PAT) includes a homework component:

 There are parent-child follow-up activities in the curriculum for the parent educators to choose from based on parenting behaviors or child development they want to encourage.
-Parent educators introduce a follow-up activity at the end of their visits, and encourage parents to engage in it before the next personal visit.
+Parent educators introduce a follow-up activity at the end of their visits and encourage parents to engage in it before the next personal visit.
 Families are also encouraged to read together between visits.

 Languages